After the Show (film)

-After the Show is a 1921 American silent drama film directed by William C. deMille and written by Vianna Knowlton and Hazel Christie MacDonald based on a story by Rita Weiman.
+After the Show is a lost 1921 American silent drama film directed by William C. deMille and written by Vianna Knowlton and Hazel Christie MacDonald based on a story by Rita Weiman.
 The film stars Jack Holt, Lila Lee, Charles Stanton Ogle, Eve Southern, Shannon Day, and Carlton S. King.
 The film was released on October 9, 1921, by Paramount Pictures.
-It is not known whether the film currently survives, and it may be a lost film.

 Plot

 As described in a film magazine, country girl Eileen (Lee) comes to New York City to make her career on the stage.
 She is rescued from want by Pop O'Malley (Ogle), an aged actor who works as a door keeper, and finds employment in the chorus.
 Larry Taylor (Holt), a wealthy man-about-town, seeks to win her without benefit of clergy.
 She falls in love with him and, against Pop's instructions, goes to his house.
 Knowing what awaits her there, Pop follows her with a resulting dramatic ending.